wrsenn/docker-containers/magento-php56-apache/README.md

 ## Assumptions
 - You have a locally running MySQL server
+- Your MySQL user can connect from any host (i.e. 'root'@'%')

 ## How do I use it?
 - Build the container